What Is The Value Of A Baltimore, Maryland Workers Compensation Claim?

 In both Maryland personal injury and workers’ compensation cases, potential insurance carrier financial exposure is the driving force.

 In the personal injury arena, an insurance company is going to evaluate what they might be required to pay if the case goes to court and the outcome is moderately unfavorable, favorable, or worse, for their insured.
 In the workers’ compensation context, an insurance company is going to examine and evaluate what their potential future exposure might be if the case remains open both in terms of additional wage loss compensation and the payment of additional medical expenses.
 In either type of injury case, the valuation process includes an analysis of likely or probable carrier exposure.
+As Attorney Eric T. Kirk will tell you.

 The workers’ compensation system does not allow direct compensation for what is commonly called “pain and suffering” Although there is no direct compensation for these non-economic damages, the workers’ compensation allows an award of compensation where the injured worker his sustain a permanent injury.
 This additional class of benefits is premised upon a variety of factors including the average weekly wage, medical evidence as to the nature of the impairment, and the statutory tier scheme.
 In a personal injury case, the potential award of significant non-economic damages is an important factor in the valuation process.
 In the workers’ compensation arena, the possibility of permanent impairment benefits is a significant factor in case valuation.
 With either a worker’s compensation case or a personal injury claim, a seasoned and skilled practitioner can give you a range of value for your case, after analyzing all the pertinent factors.